DATAMATH CALCULATOR MUSEUM

 slanted TI-60 calculator introduced in the

-One year later Texas Instruments introduced the black TI-65 Technical Analyst.
+One year later Texas Instruments introduced the black TI-65 Technical Analyst using a dark grey housing.

 If you are interested in the calculating accuracy of scientific calculators don't miss the Calculator forensics.